syke99/waggy/README.md

 import "github.com/syke99/waggy"
 ```

-**!!NOTE!!**

-v1 of Waggy has been deprecated.
-While v1 may continue working for you currently, no guarantees are made for
-future continued success with v1 as it is no longer being maintained.
-It is advised to use v2 (especially if you
-are wanting to compile an entire server's worth of routes as this functionality is not supported in v1)

 ### Basic usage

 Examples of using both WaggyRouters and WaggyHandlers for compiling WASM modules for WAGI can be found in the [examples](https://github.com/syke99/waggy-examples) repo.